-Governmental Accounting Standards Board has issued Statement No. 100 Accounting Changes and Error Corrections.
-This statement will be implemented for the fiscal year ending June 30, 2024.
-The requirements of this statement will enhance the accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, consistent, and comparable information for making decisions or assessing accountability.
+Governmental Accounting Standards Board has issued Statement No. 101 Compensated Absences.
+This statement will be implemented for the fiscal year ending June 30, 2025.
+This statement updates the requirements for recognizing and measuring the liability for employee leave that has not been used or has been used and not yet settled.